-- Technology Support and Assistance - If you need support with your laptop, please call 803-324-TECH.
-If after speaking to 803-324-TECH, you need a laptop repaired, you can bring the laptop to Belleview School, 501 Belleview Rd, for repair or replacement between 7:30 a.m. - 3:30 p.m.
-Monday through Friday. - Students in RHVA will have the availability to pick up a device from Belleview School.
+- Technology Support and Assistance - ➤ If you need support with your laptop, please have your child's teacher put in a HELP ticket with technology.
+If you need a laptop repair, you can bring the laptop to Belleview School, 501 Belleview Rd, for repair or replacement between 8:00 a.m.
+3:30 p.m.
+Monday through Friday. - > Students in RHVA will have the availability to pick up a device from Belleview School.
 It is the responsibility of the family to pick up the device.